REW-sploit/REW-sploit/README.md

 # ./rew-sploit
 ```

-or, you can use the Docker
+or, you can use the Docker:

 ```
 # docker build -t rew-sploit/rew-sploit .
 # docker run --rm --name rew-sploit -v /tmp:/tmp rew-sploit/rew-sploit
 ```

-You see an `apply_patch`.py script in the installation sequence.
+You see an `apply_patch.py` script in the installation sequence.
 This is required to apply a small patch to the `speakeasy-emulator` (https://github.com/fireeye/speakeasy/) to make it compatible with `REW-sploit`.
-You can easily revert the patch with `./apply_patch -r` if required.
+You can easily revert the patch with `./apply_patch.py -r` if required.

 Optionally, you can also install Cobalt-Strike Parser: